docker/docs/engine/userguide/storagedriver/btrfs-driver.md

 > **Note**: Many of these factors are mitigated by using Docker volumes for
 > write-heavy workloads, rather than relying on storing data in the container's
 > writable layer.
-However, in the case of Btrfs, Docker volumes will still suffer
+However, in the case of Btrfs, Docker volumes still suffer
 > from these draw-backs unless `/var/lib/docker/volumes/` is **not** backed by
 > Btrfs.